 If you want to use existing MySQL servers for replication, you must first synchronize data.
 See the upstream documentation for more information.

-3.7.1.
+3.6.1.
 Configuring a MySQL source server

-You can set configuration options required for a MySQL source server to properly run and replicate all changes made on the database server.
+This section describes configuration options required for a MySQL source server to properly run and replicate all changes made on the database server.

 • The source server is installed.